Mental Health Disability ClaimsIf a Mental Health Problem Requires Work Leave, Disability Benefits Can Help You Through Recovery

 While insurance companies acknowledge mental illness as a disabling condition, they limit the amount of time for which they will pay benefits.
 Most long term disability insurance policies only will pay disability benefits for two years if the disabling condition is mental.
 Thus, it is important to understand both the terms of your plan and the nature of your medical condition.
 If mental illness is only one component of your disability, or if you have structural brain damage, the mental health limitation may not apply.

 Hawks Quindel’s disability attorneys frequently represent individuals who cannot work due to their mental health.
 We work directly with clients and their doctors to obtain the necessary information to prove these disability claims.
-Contact one of Hawks Quindel’s experienced disability attorneys for a free consultation to discuss your claim.
+Contact one of Hawks Quindel’s experienced disability attorneys for a free case evaluation to discuss your claim.
 In Madison, WI call (800) 610-0040 or (608) 257-0040.
 In Milwaukee, WI call (800) 236-3348 or (414) 271-8650, or send us an email.